 In Australia, while you’re generally entitled to a certain number of sick days each year, a doctor’s certificate is often required if your personal illness keeps you away from work for more than two consecutive days.
 This means that if you’re unwell and need to take a third consecutive sick day, or if your illness extends beyond two days intermittently, you’ll typically need to provide a medical certificate from a qualified healthcare professional.

 The doctor’s certificate serves as proof of your illness and helps ensure your employer is aware of your legitimate need for sick leave.
 It’s an essential document that verifies your inability to work due to a medical condition.
 Employers must accept medical certificates at face value and should not contact the employee’s doctor except to clarify points.
-Be aware that failing to provide a doctor’s certificate when required may result in unpaid sick leave or in breach of your employment agreement.
+Be aware that failing to provide a doctor’s certificate when required may result in unpaid sick leave or a breach of your employment agreement.

 Thankfully, online medical certificates and telehealth consultations are effective solutions for managing sick leave when you can’t make it to physical medical appointments.